 3. Searching boredom is an unpleasant feeling of restlessness that leads to a more active search for alternate activities.
-Again, the reasons for this aren’t necessarily a big deal and don’t necessarily have to do with your partner or the relationship in itself.
+Again, the reasons for this aren’t necessarily a big deal and may not even have much to do with your partner or the relationship in itself.
 Nevertheless, there’s no harm in taking actions that prevent this mood from taking over.
-And again, the solution may well be to do something else.

 If you feel a sense of searching boredom when you’re spending time with your partner, it may be a sign that you need to shake things up.
-You might try doing something completely different together (i.e. try a new activity, visit a new place).
-It may mean you should invest energy in an old activity you both used to share but that’s fizzled out over time (i.e. hiking, taking a drive, planning a particular type of date night.)
+You might try doing something completely different together (i.e. tackling a new activity, visiting a place you’ve never been).
+Another option is to invest energy in an old activity you used to share but that’s fizzled out over time (i.e. hiking, taking a drive, planning a particular type of date night.)

 Searching boredom can also be a sign it’s time to do something independent.
-After all, you and your partner are two separate people with unique interests, and going off to pursue something that lights you up individually can reenergize you when you come back together.
+After all, you and your partner are two separate people with unique interests.
+Going off to pursue something that lights you up individually can reenergize you when you come back together.
 Relationships should expand your world, from your interests to your social networks, not shrink them.
 Boredom tends to creep in when couples limit each other, rather than supporting each other’s individuality.

 4. Reactant boredom is an altogether unpleasant feeling, but it’s one that often inspires action or a reaction.
 Again, this type of boredom is characterized by restlessness, but it’s marked by more extreme feelings of wanting to leave the situation and can be experienced as aggressiveness.
-One thing to look out for if you’re feeling this way are any “critical inner voices” you may be experiencing toward yourself, your partner, your relationship, or toward life in general.
-You may be listening to a “critical inner voice is like a mean internal coach that insults and undermines you and tends to target people close to you as well.
+One thing to look out for if you’re feeling this way are any critical thoughts you may be experiencing toward yourself, your partner, your relationship, or your life in general.
+You may be listening to a “critical inner voice” that operates like a mean coach inside your head, insulting and undermining you.
+This “voice” also tends to target people close to you.